madischultz/DataViz/README.md

 # DataViz

-Contributors: Tyler Kay, Austin Simpson, Madi Schultz, Diego Lopez Ramos
+Contributors: Tyler Kay, Austin Simpson, Madi Schultz, Diego Lopez Ramos (Add more on who did what)

 Our project of incorporating Blockly and custom add-ons for data exploration and visualization in data science has the potential to make it more accessible to a wider audience.
 It can streamline the process of creating, experimenting with, and sharing data visualizations, ultimately enhancing decision-making across various domains, even outside of data science.